jgoguen/jgoguen.github.io/content/posts/openbsd-unbound-dns-server.md

 [`relayd(8)`](https://man.openbsd.org/relayd) to forward to different places based on different criteria).
-Just be careful about what you host and how you configure the servers and services, your OpenBSD firewall can protect you from a lot but it can't protect you from a misconfiguration.
+Just be careful about what you host and how you configure the servers and services, your OpenBSD firewall can protect you from a lot, but it can't protect you from a misconfiguration.

+## Changelog

+- 2024-10-08:
+  + The Grafana dashboard has been updated to the latest version in use.
+  + Script links have been replaced with links to Go source to compile binaries.
+  + Added a section on why you might want to run your own DNS server.
+  + Added directions to enable DNSSEC validation and initializing the root key.
+  + Added directions for getting the root hints file from upstream.
+  + [`pf.conf`](https://man.openbsd.org/pf.conf) has been tweaked slightly,
+    mostly for display.
+  + Minor wording updates for clarity throughout.